SamChou19815/website/packages/blog/blog/2019-08-24-automation-monorepo.md

----
-title: Move Fast with Automation Powered Monorepo
+# Move Fast with Automation Powered Monorepo
----

 In the last article [The Road to Better Engineering](/2019/08/17/the-road-to-better-engineering), I promised that there will be a new post about my recent website re-architecturing effort.
 In the past